-Table 5 explains the components that ship with the QX600 Droplet Reader.
+Table 5 explains the components that ship with the QX200 Droplet Reader.

 Table 5.
-QX600 Droplet Reader and included components
+QX200 Droplet Reader and included components

-Component Description Catalog Number QX600 Droplet Reader Droplet reading instrument 12013328 USB cable and power cord USB cable that connects the computer to the instrument and power cord that connects the instrument to the power source Included Note: To obtain cables or power cords, contact Bio-Rad technical support.
-Droplet reader plate holders (2) Positions and secures the 96-well plate in the droplet reader plate compartment 12006834
+Component Description Catalog Number QX200 Droplet Reader Droplet reading instrument, part of QX200 ddPCR system 1864003 USB cable and power cord USB cable that connects the computer to the instrument and power cord that connects the instrument to the power source Note: To obtain cables or power cords, contact Bio-Rad technical support.
+Included Droplet reader plate holders (2) Positions and secures the 96-well plate in the droplet reader plate compartment 12006834